bappaditya-github/Sales-Forecasting-using-ARIMA-Prophet-and-LSTM/src/README.md

-├── data_processor.py    # Code to clean and preprocess the datasets ├── model_trainer.py     # Code to train forecasting models like ARIMA, Prophet, LSTM ├── model_evaluator.py   # Code to evaluate the performance of models ├── utils.py             # Utility functions for the project
+├── data_processor.py    # Code to clean and preprocess the datasets ├── model_trainer.py     # Code to train forecasting models like ARIMA, Prophet, LSTM ├── model_evaluator.py   # Code to evaluate the performance of models ├── sales_forecasting.py # Code to forecast the sales ├── utils.py             # Utility functions for the project
 ```